Natural Building Basics – Part I: Wall Systems

 Meet Bryce and learn about all of the materials and processes that will be covered in this course.

 Download and print your course guidebook so that you can write notes and have it with you when you’re building.

 Section I: Materials

-Before we get started, Bryce goes over the pros and cons of different natural building types, and how to choose which materials are right for your project.
+Learn the pros and cons of different natural building approaches and how to select the appropriate materials for your project.

-This is an important skill to learn and will save you lots of time!
+Learn how to cut baling twine, an important skill to learn and will save you lots of time.

-This handy test helps you to determine the sand, silt, and clay content of the soil you’re using—whether it’s outsourced, or from your own back yard.
-Knowing the soil content will help in the creation of your materials.
+This test helps you to determine the sand, silt, and clay content of the soil you’re using—whether it’s outsourced, or from your own backyard.

 Section II: Mixing

 Start getting dirty.
 Learn a low-tech way of mixing clay slip, and fibre and how to use a tumbler mixer for bigger projects.